Lodge Primary School

 Year 1

 This term’s topic in Year 1 is Turrets and Tiaras!
-We will be studying the British Monarchy, identifying features of castles and even seeing one up close, on our trip in April, to Warwick Castle.
+We will be studying the British Monarchy, identifying features of castles and even seeing one up close, on our trip to Warwick Castle.
 We shall be comparing monarchs and their royal homes around the UK.

 Year 2